Spode: Spode "Stone-China"

 After some early trials Spode perfected a stoneware that came closer to porcelain than any previously, and introduced his "Stone-China" in 1813.
-It was light in body, greyish-white and gritty where it was not glazed and approached translucence in the early wares; later Stone-Ware became opaque.
-Spode pattern books, which record about 75000 patterns, survive from about 1800.
+It was light in body, greyish-white and gritty where it was not glazed and approached translucence in the early wares.
+Spode pattern books, which record about 75,000 patterns, survive from about 1800.

-In Spode's similar "Felspar porcelain", introduced on the market in 1821, felspar was an ingredient, substituted for the Cornish stone in his standard bone china body, giving rise to his slightly misleading name "Felspar porcelain," to what is in fact an extremely refined stoneware comparable to the rival "Mason's ironstone", produced by Josiah II's nephew, Charles James Mason, and patented in 1813 Spode's "Felspar porcelain" continued into the Copeland & Garrett phase of the company (1833–1847).
+In Spode's similar "Felspar porcelain", introduced on the market in 1821, felspar was an ingredient, substituted for the Cornish stone in his standard bone china body, giving rise to his slightly misleading name "Felspar porcelain", to what is in fact an extremely refined stoneware comparable to the rival "Mason's ironstone", produced by Josiah II's nephew, Charles James Mason, and patented in 1813.
+Spode's "Felspar porcelain" continued into the Copeland & Garrett phase of the company (1833–1847).
 Armorial services were provided for the Honourable East India Company, 1823, and the Worshipful Company of Goldsmiths, c1824.
 Some of the ware employed underglaze blue and iron red with touches of gilding in imitation of "Imari porcelain" that had been introduced on Spode's bone china in the first decade of the century: the most familiar "Tobacco-leaf pattern" (2061) continued to be made by Spode's successors, William Taylor Copeland, and then "W.T.
 Copeland & Sons, late Spode".

 Later forms of the business

 Messrs Spode were succeeded in the same business in c.
 1833 by Copeland and Garrett, who often used the name Spode in their marks.
 In particular these are called 'Late Spode' and include productions of the so-called 'Felspar porcelain'.
 They also produced other kinds of bone china, earthenware, parian, etc. The partnership continued in this form until 1847.
 After 1847 the business continued until 1970 as W.T.
 Copeland and sons, and again the term 'Spode' or 'Late Spode' continued in use alongside the name of Copeland.
-Under the name 'Spode Ltd' the same factories and business was continued after 1970.
+Under the name 'Spode Ltd' the same factories and business were continued after 1970.

 In 2006, the business merged with Royal Worcester.
 The merged company entered administration on 6 November 2008.
 The brand names Royal Worcester and Spode, the intellectual property and some of the stock were acquired by Portmeirion Group on 23 April 2009.

 The purchase did not include Royal Worcester or Spode manufacturing facilities.
 Many items in Spode's Blue Italian and Woodland ranges are now made at Portmeirion Group's factory in Stoke-on-Trent.

-In 2012 the Spode Museum Trust opened the Spode Works Visitor Centre in part of the historic Spode factory.
+In 2012, the Spode Museum Trust opened the Spode Works Visitor Centre in part of the historic Spode factory.